dokko-games/NeatFX/README.md

-# WinForJUI
+# NeatFX
-WinForJUI is a library that makes working with visual interfaces on java easier, by removing the use of java's default library **_swing_** and having to prepare your applications for different window resolutions and input handling or crash handling.
+NeatFX is a library that makes working with visual interfaces on java easier, by removing the use of java's default library **_swing_** and having to prepare your applications for different window resolutions and input handling or crash handling.